mawi12345/stream-extra/README.md

 var multiplexedStream = new Mux(socket, options);
 ```

-The Mux wrapper is API compatible to the Buffered wrapper and adds the possibility of multiplexing the stream.
+The Mux wrapper adds the possibility of multiplexing the stream.
 To distinguish the multiplexed streams a additional `id` header is added to every chunk.

 #### Example